microsoft/verona/docs/internal/interop.md

 To avoid the sandbox from requesting memory in the wrong places (accidentally or maliciously), we use `snmalloc`'s ability to allocate memory in slabs that aren't managed by themselves.

-The allocator in the Verona side manages the slabs and pass ownership of them to the sandbox allocator, which then allocates directly on their reserved heap.
+The allocator in the Verona side manages the slabs and pass their ownership to the sandbox allocator, which then allocates directly on their reserved heap.

 This is part of the sandbox library's functionality, which is passed along on the creation of the sandbox.